-PHOEBE: Yeah, so I live in Bellingham Washington, which is kind-of like the northwestern most city in Washington State, so it’s right up by the Canadian border.
+PHOEBE: Yeah, so I live in Bellingham, Washington, which is the northwestern most city in Washington State, so it’s right up by the Canadian border.
 I grew up here with my sister and our parents.
 Both my parents are avid outdoors people and environmentalists so we grew up doing a lot of camping, hiking and playing outside.
 Yeah, it’s a great place to grow up and I’m really happy to be living back here and to have spent an unschooled childhood here too.

 PAM: I’m excited to get into that in a little bit!